Table of Contents

 - Host Agent Installation

 - Creating Encryption Keys

 Vormetric DSM Overview

 Vormetric provides enterprise encryption and key management services that enable corporations to protect their data.
-Vormetric addresses industry compliance mandates and government regulations globally by securing data in physical, virtual and cloud infrastructures, through Data Encryption, Key Management, Access Policies, Privileged User Control, and Security Intelligence.
-Customers should refer to our Getting Started with Vormetric DSM knowledge-base article for more information.
+Vormetric addresses industry compliance mandates and government regulations globally by securing data in physical, virtual, and cloud infrastructures through Data Encryption, Key Management, Access Policies, Privileged User Control, and Security Intelligence.
+Customers should refer to our Knowledge Base article titled Getting Started with Vormetric Data Security Manager for more information.

 - A CenturyLink Cloud Account

 - Vormetric DSM Deployed into your account in a dedicated network vlan.
 Customers leveraging an account hierarchy are advised to place the DSM in the parent account as multi-tenant capabilities of the DSM allow for logical separation of policies, key, security administrators.

 - Vormetric customers should always refer to vendor product documentation and online support tools.
 This guide is focused on delivering CenturyLink Cloud specific considerations and steps with video tutorials for the baseline configuration of a DSM appliance.

 DNS resolution is crucial to a successful implementation as all communications between the DSM and every agent, and between the DSM and failover DSM units relies on DNS resolution.
 Ensure assigned hostnames and DNS records exists for DSMs and server systems in all associated DNS servers and that the fully qualified domain name for the DSMs and server systems are entered in the DSM units and servers systems during the Vormetric setup and/or configuration.
 DNS names are case sensitive.
 It is imperative that this is taken into account when registering hosts and configuring DNS services.